 Nutrition tips for maximizing your performance on and off the water

 Do your food and drink choices leave you feeling energized throughout the day or are your energy levels up and down like a rollercoaster?
 Do you begin your paddling training or competition feeling energized?
 Do you finish your paddling training or competition energized and strong?
 The key is balanced fueling to nourish and energize your body to do its daily tasks and perform its best.
 To increase energy and improve performance, make your meals and snacks well-balanced and nutrient dense.
 Well balanced means carbohydrates, lean protein, and healthy fat in every meal and snack.
 Nutrient dense foods are foods in their most natural form with minimal to no processing.
 These foods are packed with energy, or calories, along with nutrients; carbs, protein, fat, vitamins, and minerals.
+If you already know this and you’re looking to keep others in a nutritional diet to keep healthy and fit, look into how you can get your nutrition certification to become and nutrition coach for others.

 Yes I am telling you to eat carbohydrates (carbs)!
 Carbs get such a bad rap, but they are the body’s preferred fuel source because they are easy to break down and use.
 Carbs are also the brain’s exclusive fuel source.
 Have you ever noticed that when you get tired it is in your head first before you feel tired in your body?
 Carbs are vegetables, fruits, and starches.
 Starches are excellent fuel for athletes.
 Starches include root vegetables like potatoes and sweet potatoes and grains like brown rice, quinoa, and oatmeal.
 Vegetables and fruits are lower in carbs than starches and are loaded with fiber.